Eczbek/xieite/docs/namespaces/types/structures/list/1/transform.md

 &nbsp;

 ## Description
 Applies a transformation to every set amount of types within the list, in order.
+The transformation **must** return a `std::type_identity`.

 &nbsp;